MicrosoftDocs/cloud-adoption-framework/docs/adopt/how-to-adopt-the-cloud.md

 - *Basic web apps:* Rehost most your web applications.
 Allow more planning for applications that are highly regulated, business-critical, or transaction intensive (OLTP workloads).
 - *Advanced portals:* Replatform your portals with [Power Apps portals](/power-apps/maker/portals/overview).
 - *New solutions:* Build new applications in the cloud with IaaS and PaaS solutions rather than rehost or replatform.
 This differs from the "Replace" strategy above.
-"Replace" uses SaaS and low-code tools instead of IaaS and PaaS. **Is this right?**
+"Replace" uses SaaS and low-code tools instead of IaaS and PaaS.
 - *Modernized solutions:* Replatform your workloads with PaaS technologies during the move.
 For example, you can move from a SQL database to the fully managed Azure SQL Database service.

 **2. Next to move (10%):** Use the lessons-learned from your first move to tackle more challenging workloads.
 The challenge can be technical or simply the importance of the workload.
 Joining the [migration and modernization program](https://azure.microsoft.com/migration/) offers self-guided support and expert-guided deployments.
 Some of the more challenging workloads to move are: